Family Provision Claims | By Lawyers

 • Item icon Taking instructions on the claim

 The scope of the matters the court may consider in a family provision claim and the scope of the evidence that might be required in support is potentially wide.
 By any measure the court’s discretionary power in determining these claims is a broad one.
-Instructions should therefore be detailed, but ...
+Family provision cases are also strictly ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.